Dvsn: 2019–2021: A Muse in Her Feelings and Cheers to the Best Memories

 On August 20, 2021, dvsn released a collaboration album with Ty Dolla Sign titled Cheers to the Best Memories.
 It was preceded by two singles, "I Believed It" featuring Mac Miller on July 1, 2021, and "Memories" on August 18, 2021.

+In June 2025, it was announced the duo left OVO Sound and Warner Records and signed with Jermaine Dupri's So So Def Recordings.